chrecx/DeepRL/p2-continuous_navigation/report.md

 ### Future perspectives

 At this step, we only test the DDPG algorithm.
-It is important to test other algorithms
+It is important to test other algorithms such as PPO, A3C, or D4PG.